 A successful move is not a matter of chance.
 It is the result of planning and hard work.
 At the center of these efforts is you -- the mover.
 If you expect a good move, you must play an active role.

-Your Relocation Office should be your first stop when you are considering a move or when you actually receive orders.
-This office is staffed by trained professionals who will help manage your move.
+Your Airman and Family Readiness Center should be your first stop when you are considering a move or when you actually receive orders.
+The Centers are staffed by trained professionals who will help manage your move.
 Their goal is to connect you to the right resources at the right time so that you can execute an efficient and cost effective move within the military system.